SubratN/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-A content based movie-recommender system on IMDB dataset using cosine similarity
+A content based movie-recommender system on TMDB dataset using cosine similarity